InstructMoLE: Instruction-Guided Mixture of Low-rank Experts for Multi-Conditional Image Generation: Experiments

-InstructMoLE achieves a new state-of-the-art on the benchmark.
-It outperforms the strong Flux.1 Kontext baseline on the average score by a significant margin of over 3.6.
-While its instruction adherence (DPG) is on par with other leading methods, our model establishes a decisive advantage in subject fidelity, securing the top scores in both identity preservation (ID-Sim) and object similarity (IP-Sim).
-More qualitative comparison results are presented in Figure~\ref{fig:qual_xverse_more}.

-\paragraph{Single-image Editing.} As shown in Table~\ref{tab:gedit}, on the GEdit-EN-full benchmark, which evaluates performance across 11 distinct real-world editing categories by GPT-4.1, InstructMoLE again demonstrates its superior versatility by achieving the highest average score.
+\paragraph{Single-image Editing.} As shown in Table~\ref{tab:gedit}, on the GEdit-EN-full benchmark, which evaluates performance across 11 distinct real-world editing categories by GPT-4.1, InstructMoLE again demonstrates its superior versatility by achieving the highest average score among the compared released models.
 Our model surpasses the strong Flux.1 Kontext baseline and exhibits a decisive advantage over other leading methods like OmniGen2, with an overall performance improvement of more than 13\% over the latter.
 This strength is particularly evident in its ability to handle both global and local manipulations with high fidelity.
-It establishes a new state-of-the-art in fundamental tasks such as \emph{Color Alter}, \emph{Material Alter}, and \emph{Replace}, while remaining highly competitive across nearly all other categories.
+It obtains the best scores in fundamental tasks such as \emph{Color Alter}, \emph{Material Alter}, and \emph{Replace}, while remaining highly competitive across nearly all other categories.

-\paragraph{Generalization to Unseen Tasks.} To assess catastrophic forgetting, we evaluate InstructMoLE on GenEval, a standard text-to-image benchmark.
-Despite fine-tuning exclusively on editing and spatial tasks, InstructMoLE achieves an overall score of 64.14, outperforming the pre-trained Flux.1 Kontext baseline (63.57).
-This confirms that the MoLE architecture masters new capabilities without compromising the foundation model's original generative capacity.
+\paragraph{Generalization to Unseen Tasks.} On GenEval, InstructMoLE scores 64.14 versus 63.57 for the pre-trained Flux.1 Kontext baseline, suggesting that fine-tuning preserves the foundation model's original text-to-image capacity in this setting.

-\paragraph{Robustness to Complex Instructions.} On the Complex-Edit benchmark~\citep{yang2025textttcomplexeditcotlikeinstructiongeneration}, which features highly complex, chain-of-thought instructions, InstructMoLE demonstrates robust generalization.
+\paragraph{Robustness to Complex Instructions.} On the Complex-Edit benchmark, which features highly complex, chain-of-thought instructions, InstructMoLE demonstrates robust generalization.
 It achieves superior perceptual quality (7.15 vs 7.08) and identity preservation (8.09 vs 8.01) compared to Flux.1 Kontext, confirming that the global routing signal maintains high fidelity even when processing complex and potentially ambiguous instructions.